B1Z0N/derivas/README.md

 # Entities

-There are two main entities in Derivas: `Expression` and `Simplifier`.
-Which implemented as interfaces: `IDvExpr` and `IDvSimplifier` accordingly.
+There are two main entities in Derivas: `Expression` and `Simplifier`, which implemented as interfaces: `IDvExpr` and `IDvSimplifier` accordingly.

 ### `IDvExpr`